Exeter and Crediton Railway: Early proposals

 Crediton was an important town at the beginning of the nineteenth century, and business interests there considered how transport links could be improved.
 In 1831 it was proposed to make a railway connection to a dock on the tidal River Exe at Exeter was needed; onward transport would be by coastal shipping.
-Parliamentary powers were obtained by the Exeter and Crediton Railway Act 1832 (2 & 3 Will.
+Legal powers were obtained by the Exeter and Crediton Railway Act 1832 (2 & 3 Will.
 4. c. xciii) of 23 June 1832.
 However no construction actually took place and the powers lapsed.